sa1if3/django_ecommerce/README.md

         - Quote
             - Placed By User
             - Placed By Customer
             - Upload Pdf
+                - By Customer
                     - Purchase Order
+                - By User/Seller
                     - Quote
                     - Invoice
                     - Delivery Receipt
     1. Email Notifications: Enabled when `EMAIL_SEND = True` in `settings.py`
     1. SMS Notifications: Enabled when `SMS_SEND = True` in `settings.py`.
 (Pingsms API)[https://pypi.org/project/pingsms-api/]
-    1. Multiple Addresses
+    1. Multiple Addresses: User addresses.
+One address can be set as default.
-    1. Multiple Inventories
+    1. Multiple Inventories: Each inventory must have an address.
     1. Item Listing: Each item is listed by against an inventory with visibility Public/Private.

 ## Installation